-In addition to large trees, cavities are important to many wildlife species for roosting, denning and nesting sites.
-However, Ojeda et. al. (2007) found megellanic woodpeckers (Campephilus magellanicus) did not select the largest available trees for cavity development, but instead selected trees just large enough to accommodate their particular size cavity.
-In addition, Ojeda et. al. (2007) note "the importance of drought/biotically-induced canopy dieback events in creating habitat for woodpeckers and their dependent cavity users."
-Because most cavity trees are already under some degree of stress, care should be taken to minimize damage to cavity trees during harvest operations.
-When possible, prescribed treatments should retain four to six cavity or cavity-potential trees (e.g., unsound culls) per acre.
+In addition to large trees, cavities are important to many wildlife species for roosting, denning, and nesting sites.
+Trees containing or likely to develop cavities are recommended for retention within stands.
+Care should be taken to minimize damage to cavity trees during harvest operations.
+When possible, prescribed treatments should retain 4 to 6 cavity or cavity-potential trees (e.g., unsound culls) per acre.
 The availability of several suitable cavity trees within a given area is important to bats, especially females with young, which tend to frequently switch roost sites.
 Additionally, some of the stressed and/or dying trees that traditional silviculture would remove to improve forest health, should be retained for recruitment of future cavities.

 Although reduced canopy stimulates beneficial development of herbaceous understory, reduction of the canopy to <50% may cause displacement of many forest birds and extensive colonization by shrub-scrub birds.
 At this disturbance intensity, nest success of canopy and midstory nesting species will likely decline for several years.
 However, failure to reduce the overstory to <80% canopy cover will likely result in rapid canopy closure and negligible increases in the abundance of high priority species that depend on the forest understory (e.g., Swainson's warbler).
-A reduction of the forest overstory to 60%-70% canopy cover will likely improve long-term habitat conditions for understory bird species but not cause dramatic changes in the overstory bird species composition within bottomland forests.
+A reduction of the forest overstory to 60% -70% canopy cover will likely improve long-term habitat conditions for understory bird species but not cause dramatic changes in the overstory bird species composition within bottomland forests.

-Silvicultural treatments could also be used to influence species composition and improve growing conditions on restored sites (e.g., reforested stands; see Restoration of Bottomland Hardwood Forests) entering "stem-exclusion" conditions when canopy closure occurs and reduces understory vegetation.
-In addition, these treatments should consider retention of dense areas within the plantations to allow natural senescence for deadwood development.
+Silvicultural treatments could also be used to influence species composition and improve growing conditions on restored sites (e.g., reforested stands; Chapter IV) entering "stem-exclusion" conditions when canopy closure occurs and reduces understory vegetation.
 No definitive silvicultural prescriptions currently exist to guide stand development towards desired stand conditions or to promote wildlife habitat (Meadows 1996).
 However, Goelz (1995) provides stocking recommendations for timber production under an even-aged management scheme that may provide a foundation for management decisions.
 This guide is based on hypothetical stocking levels provided by Putnam et al. (1960) for bottomland hardwood stands but no residual stocking levels have been experimentally validated.
 Alternatively, management actions (e.g., group cuts) could be undertaken within these stands to ensure areas of sunlight penetration to the forest floor within parts of the stand.
 This will encourage diverse vegetation and increased horizontal structure.
+Additionally, these treatments should consider retention of dense areas within the plantations to allow natural senescence for deadwood development.